siefkenj/IBLODEs/book/typst/modules/module3.typ

 === When to use Phase Plots and Component Graphs

 Component graphs are almost always useful, helping to visualize how quantities change over time, however relationships between quantities can be hard to see from component graphs.
-When quantities are interrelated, plots in _phase space_ help reveal the relationships.
+When quantities are interrelated, plots in _phase space_ help reveal their relationships.

 However, phase plots should only be used when studying *autonomous* systems of differential equations.
 Why?
 Because, by definition, phase space does not include the independent variable